 FS: Definitely.
 I think 73 years of accumulation are in play here.
 And I think, in some ways, things won’t regress from here.
 There are certain things we will not have to explain again.
 I think that we need to take the momentum we have now to keep open the conversation, to keep building bridges between the fragmented parts of Palestine.

 Dana El Kurd is an assistant professor in the Department of Political Science at the University of Richmond.
-She is the author of the book Polarized and Demobilize: Legacies of Authoritarianism in Palestine (Oxford University Press, 2020).
+She is the author of the book Polarized and Demobilized: Legacies of Authoritarianism in Palestine (Oxford University Press, 2020).
 El Kurd is also a non-resident senior fellow at the Arab Center Washington and a non-resident fellow at the Middle East Institute.